 Depending upon the length of your pregnancy, you may produce milk.
 You may choose to take steps to stop your milk production, or you may choose to pump and donate to a milk bank.
 If you choose to donate, there is a Facebook group for resources and support

 Holding a funeral or memorial service allows bereaved parents to honor the life of their child in the company of family and friends.
-You can find details about Adrian’s funeral here.
+You can find details about Adrian’s funeral here and Adrian’s First Birthday here.

 You may choose to hold a ceremony right away, but there is no timeline on events.
 Many parents find they feel more capable of planning the service they desire after the grief is no longer so fresh and overwhelming.
 If you choose to wait, you could pick a day that is special to you or your child, such as a birthday or special holiday.